ToxicFrog/mercs-ap/doc/game-integration.md

 necessary) and decrement `total_unlocked`, and to add elements, we write them at the tail and then increment `total_unlocked`.

-Discounts are handled entirely AP-side; we hardcode the "base price" of each item in the AP client, then compute the discounted price based on what items the player has found and that is what gets written to memory.
+It is tempting to believe that we can also handle discounts by editing the `price` field; unfortunately this is only used to display the price in the PDA, and does not affect the price you are actually charged when purchasing.

 ### Money